asadarafat/topoViewer/README.md

           </ul>
         </p>
         <p>
-          For the MAC version, download and copy extracted app into Application folder.
-          Prerequisite:
+          Prerequisite for the MAC version:
           <ul>
+            <li> Download and install the MAC version of Wireshark Client Helper. </li>
             <li> Ensure iTerm installed in MAC client side </li>
             <li> Ensure the Wireshark is installed in client side. </li>
             <li> Setup SSH keyless access to ContainerLab host from client side, otherwise the password need tobe entered manually </li>